khannatanmai/TranslationMemory/README.md

 ### Data

-Several versions of the data are available.
-The original files ate `tm_src.txt` and `tm_tgt.txt` which are parallel phrase files (aligned) and can be accessed at (link) with several other versions of these files.
+The original TM files are `tm_src.txt` and `tm_tgt.txt` which are parallel phrase files (aligned) and can be accessed at https://drive.google.com/file/d/1c58qrA0mrAIXuB_Ueg3J4q8xT--dU-lV/view?usp=sharing with several other versions of these files.

 `tm_src_pp.txt` is the preprocessed Source TM which contains only content words for each sentence in the TM.